Lower Canada Rebellion: Organizing for armed conflict

 On November 16, Constable Malo was sent to arrest three Patriotes.
 He transported them from Saint-Jean, accompanied by 15 people.
 The prisoners were liberated in Longueuil, where 150 Patriotes were waiting for them.
-The victory significantly improved the morale of the Patriotes, who knew that the event meant they could expect government troops would soon intervene.
+The victory significantly improved the morale of the Patriotes, who knew that this event meant that government troops would soon intervene.
 However, the Patriotes were not quite ready to fight regular soldiers.
 Led by Wolfred Nelson, they defeated a government force at the Battle of Saint-Denis on November 23, 1837.
 He had 800 people ready to fight, half of them equipped with firearms.
 With confidence among the Patriote supporters wavering, Nelson threatened them to make sure that they would not leave.
 Papineau was not there during the fight, which surprised many people.

 Government troops soon beat back the rebels, defeating them at Saint-Charles on November 25 and at Saint-Eustache on December 14, burning a rebel outpost after their second victory.
 On December 5, the government declared martial law in Montreal.
 At the Battle of Saint-Charles, the Patriotes were defeated.
 General Brown was confident but was not a capable commander.
 There was no discipline in the camp.
-Different people offered support to Brown by offering him men, but he turned down all the offers.
+Different people offered him men, but he turned down all the offers.
 Once the battle started, Brown escaped the fight.
-After the Battle of Saint-Charles, Nelson tried to keep Saint-Denis safe, but there was nothing to do since knew there was no hope.
+After the Battle of Saint-Charles, Nelson tried to keep Saint-Denis safe, but knew there was no hope.
 The main leaders, including Papineau, O'Callaghan, and Nelson, left for the United States.
 The last battle of the rebellions was the Battle of Saint-Eustache.
 When the battle came, on December 14, 1837, there were between 500 and 600 people ready to fight.
 The government forces were expecting strong resistance and so had brought 2,000 men.
 Most Patriote leaders were killed or fled during the battle.
 The Battle of Saint-Eustache was a significant defeat.
 The defeat of the rebellions can be explained by the fact that the Patriotes were not quite ready to fight.